 This time I’m gonna tell you everything (that I know/remember/isn’t spoiler-heavy) about a 2D gem from 1994, called Super Metroid.
-A game in a series that – along with Castlevania – has since spawned an entire genre in gaming: “Metroidvania“.
-What “metroidvania” refers to is action/adventure titles that take place in 2D with heavy emphasis on exploration.
+A game in a series that – along with Castlevania – spawned an entire genre in gaming: metroidvania.
+What metroidvania refers to is action/adventure titles that take place in 2D with a heavy emphasis on exploration.
 Examples of recent games placed in that genre, are Shadow Complex and Terraria.
-Both titles feature many elements from the early Metroid and Castlevania games, including a semi-advanced upgrade system, along with the before mentioned features that define that specific genre.
+Both of which feature many elements from the early Metroid and Castlevania games, including a semi-advanced upgrade system, alongside aforementioned features that define that specific genre.

 I would love to start from the first in a franchise/series and move on from there, but sadly neither Metroid (NES) or Metroid II: Return of Samus (GB) were as appealing to me, and I’m certain most people will agree with me when I say that the first two Metroid games were “raw”.

-There is no doubt that they were both great games, but one thing neither could claim to be was user-friendly.
-In the first game, you were just starting out as your bounty hunter career so maybe that was why it felt so raw/non-user friendly?
+There is no doubt that they were both great games, but one thing neither could claim was to be user-friendly.
+In the first game, you were just starting out as your bounty hunter career so maybe that was why it felt so, well, raw?
 Could also have been hardware limitations, though I still say a map would have been nice in Metroid – would have led to much less frustration at least, while not making the game too easy by far.
-In Metroid and Metroid II you had to figure just about everything out on your own… no 20 minute tutorials there (or even tutorials period!).
-Let’s not forget about another feature, or lack thereof, that made the game rather difficult compared to pretty much any game today: There was no way to save your game, outside of a password system.
+In Metroid and Metroid II you had to figure just about everything out on your own… no 20-minute tutorials there (or even tutorials period!).
+Let’s not forget about another feature – or lack thereof – that made the game rather difficult compared to pretty much any today: there was no way to save your game, outside of a password system.
 This, combined with the lack of any kind of in-game map, made for a challenging classic.
 Not a bad game, just a difficult one.

-Hold on… wait a minute!
-This blog is about Super Metroid, not the two earlier games, so let’s get back on track shall we?
+But wait a minute… this is about Super Metroid, not the two earlier games, so let’s get back on track, shall we?

 Time for introductions!